-The current regulatory framework that covers rooftop PV generation in Denmark is not favourable for community-based distributed rooftop PV installations.
-In short, consumers need to pay a tax for locally produced electricity, Similar to that paid for electricity produced by large power plants and exchanged at the wholesale market.
-This makes the economic competition very hard regardless of the additional social benefits brought by self-consumption installation and hinders the development of distributed rooftop PV and energy communities in Denmark.
+Unfortunately, the current regulatory framework that covers rooftop photovoltaic generation in Denmark is not favorable for community-based distributed rooftop PV installations.
+In short, consumers need to pay a tax for locally produced electricity, which is similar to that paid for electricity produced by large power plants and exchanged at the wholesale market.
+This makes the economic competition very hard, regardless of the additional social benefits brought by self-consumption installation and hinders the development of distributed rooftop PV and energy communities in Denmark.